Menithal/ActionCameraPlugin/readme.md

 - `disableTopCamera`: If `True`, Disables Top Down Camera. defaults true.
 - `disableFBTCamera`: If `True`, Disables Full body Front-side Camera. defaults false.
 - `disableFPSCamera`:  If `True`, Disables FPS Camera. defaults false.
+- `FPSCameraOverride`: If `True`, Fps camera is always prioritized over any other camera.
 - `linearCameraMovement`: by default  `False`. if `True`,  camera will move in a Linear Manner between camera sides without trying to orbit. (unless it gets too close avatar during transitions)
 - `cameraVerticalLock`: If `True`, locks the camera look at positioning to be between the user head and waist,
 - `cameraShoulderPositioningTime`: Time in seconds how long the camera takes to move to the new side when over shoulder